wjilun/COMPX234-A3/README.md

 First:
-I create a tuple_space,this tuple_sapce is not real tuple ,because tuple cant be changed after created ,I create a dictionary in this tuple_space.actually I should create user_class firstly,but it's OK.In this tuple_space,I put dictionary to store my dictionaries, and add the stats like error count to this class,making this to serve my later server class.
+I create a tuple_space,this tuple_sapce is not real tuple ,because tuple cant be changed after created ,I create a dictionary in this tuple_space.actually I should create user_class firstly,but it's OK.In this tuple_space,I put dictionary in my tuples, and add the stats like error count to this class,making this to serve my later server class.

 Second: